PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

     library_dirs=[os.path.join(BOOST_DIR, 'lib')],
 )
 ```
-Notice that we specify here that our extension should be linked to the ```boost_python``` shared library.
+Please note that we specify here that our extension should be linked to the ```boost_python``` shared library.

-*Boost.Python* also allows you to define classes in a simplified syntax.
+*Boost.Python* also allows us to define classes in a simplified syntax.
 ```
 struct Native
 {